privacy-scaling-explorations/maci/apps/website/versioned_docs/version-v3.x/guides/testing/testing-introduction.md

 MACI has two main zk-SNARK circuits, `processMessages` and `tallyVotes`.

 :::info
-The `processMessages` and `tallyVotes` circuits are also provided in a non-quadratic voting (non-QV) version.
+The `processMessages` and `tallyVotes` circuits are also provided in a non-quadratic voting (non-QV) and in a full credits voting (full) versions.
 Currently these new versions have not undergone a trusted setup ceremony.
 :::

 Each circuit is parameterised and there should be one